CodeJjang/helm-microservices-example/README.md

 # Helm Microservices Example
-This repo serves as an example regarding how to create Helm charts to multiple micro-services along with an Umbrella chart.
+This repo serves as an example regarding how to create DRY Helm charts to multiple micro-services along with an Umbrella chart.
 For further reading about the underlying details, please refer to the [Medium post]().

 ## Requirements